shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/CRYP/CRYP_AESModes/readme.txt

   - This example runs on STM32F479xx devices.

-  - This example has been tested and validated with STM32479I-EVAL revB board and can be easily tailored to any other supported device and development board.
+  - This example has been tested and validated with STM32479I-EVAL RevC board and can be easily tailored to any other supported device and development board.

   - Hyperterminal configuration: